GARY'S PHOTO GUIDE TO THE BLUE MOUNTAINS, AUSTRALIA.

 Katoomba is notable for its south facing escarpment, roughly following Cliff Drive and various key points along that include Prince Henry Cliff walk lookouts, through to echo point, across to Scenic World and Katoomba Falls gully and then onto more wilder areas around Narrow Neck and Nellies Glen.
 There are various walks down to the Jamison Valley floor passing many great waterfalls.
 North Katoomba (Yosemite) has a few treats such as Minnehaha Falls amongst others.
 NOTE: Lookouts near Cahills and Boars Head are still out of bounds due to the fires there last year.

-Considerable cloudiness.
-High around 30C.
-Winds E at 10 to 15 km/h.
+Sunshine and some clouds.
+High around 20C.
+Winds ESE at 10 to 15 km/h.

 BLACKHEATH AREA - Gary's Photo Spots